-- Practitioner must successfully participate in a partner arrangement, which includes 30 working days, or 360 working hours.
+- Practitioner must successfully participate in a partner arrangement.
 The partner must be a registered member in good standing with the College and hold a general practice permit at the equivalent designation or higher approved by the Registrar’s designate.

 Advanced Care Paramedics (ACP’s) will have the additional Practice condition:

 - Facilitation and maintenance of intubation using paralytic pharmacological agents – (RSI).